- Pets and Animals»

 - Dogs & Dog Breeds

-The Dingo and the Best Dog Breeds From Australia
+The Kelpie, Dingo, and Other Native Dog Breeds of Australia

 The dingo is currently classified as a subspecies of grey wolf and at the moment has the scientific name of Canis lupus dingo.
 That has changed and will probably change in the future, and some researchers still consider it Canis lupus familiaris, a variety of the domestic dog.

 The dingo is actually a dog related to the Singing Dog of New Guinea, the Pariah dog of India, and feral dogs like the Carolina Dog.

 The dingo can be found in the desert or forest, preying on kangaroos and rabbits that range the Australian countryside.
 They are about 15 to 20 kilos (35 to 45 pounds).
 Dingoes do bark, just not as much as other dogs, and they also howl, growl, and whine.